f5devcentral/aip-demo-udf/CONFIGURE_ME.md

  -  USER
  -  ACCOUNT

+Optionally you can specify **ENABLE_RULES** tag and the system will automatically enable all rules in the following Rulesets:
+ - Base Rule Set
+ - Docker Rule Set
+ - Kubernetes Rule Set
+ - CloudTrail Rule Set

 Values of Deployment Key (DEPLOYMENT_KEY), REST API Key (API_KEY), Organization ID (ORG) and UserID (USER) can be found in AIP Console : Settings -> Keys
 Value of AccountID (ACCOUNT) can be found in AIP Console : Settings -> Integrations -> *Click on **ADD AWS INTEGRATION** and copy the value of **AccountID** *
 **Example** of tags :